• Home

 Drawings for wood-framed buildings that sit on floating slabs are very similar to those that would be constructed on top of frost walls.
 The point loads from the building have to be supported by the foundation, either the thickened edge, or a thickened pad in the interior of the slab.
 The drawings should also show how the installation of services such as plumbing and electrical account for the movement of the slab as it floats on the soil.

-Connection to Existing Foundations
+Connection To Existing Foundations

 We generally recommend doweling into existing foundations rather than forming a slip joint.
 Notice the form work for a curb with a continuous pour.